Normal subgroups of SimpHAtic groups: Proof of Theorem

 \subsection{Decomposing $K$ and $Q$}

-Since the kernel $K$ has more then one end, by the result of Stallings \cite{Sta}, it decomposes into a free product with amalgamation over a finite group, or as an HNN extension over a finite group.
+Since the kernel $K$ has more than one end, by the result of Stallings \cite{Sta}, it decomposes into a free product with amalgamation over a finite group, or as an HNN extension over a finite group.
 If the factors are not one-ended we may repeat decomposing further.
 A theorem of Dunwoody \cite{Dun} says that finitely presented groups are accessible, that is, such a procedure ends after finitely many steps.
 As a result, by the classical Bass-Serre theory (see e.g.\ \cite[Chapter 6.2]{Geo-book}), the group $K$ is the fundamental group of a finite graph of groups $\mathcal K$ with vertex groups having at most one end, and finite edge groups.
 Let $\{ K_i \}$ be the collection of the vertex groups, and let $\{ L_j \}$ be the set of edge groups of $\mathcal K$.
-Similarly $Q$ is the fundamental group of a graph of groups $\mathcal Q$, with vertex groups $\{ Q_i \}$.
-Since $\pi_{n-1}^{\infty}(K)\neq 0$, at least one group from $\{ K_i \}$, say $K_1$, is one-ended and with $\pi_{n-1}^{\infty}(K_1)\neq 0$.
+We may assume that $K_i$ are nontrivial.
+Since $K$ is not virtually free, by Proposition~\ref{p:homo}, we have that $H^{n'}(K;\mathbb ZK)\neq 0$ for some $n'\geqslant 2$.
+Therefore, by \cite[Theorem 13.3.3]{Geo-book}, it follows that among the groups $\{ K_i \}$, there is a one-ended one, say $K_1$, with $H^{n'}(K_1;\mathbb ZK_1)\neq 0$.
+By \cite[Theorem 17.3.5]{Geo-book} we have that $H^{n'+1}(K_1\times \mathbb Z;\mathbb Z(K_1\times \mathbb Z))\neq 0$.
+By the aforementioned result of Houghton and Jackson, $\pi_1^{\infty}(K_1\times \mathbb Z)= 0=\pi_0^{\infty}(K_1\times \mathbb Z)$.
+Therefore, by the Proper Hurewicz Theorem (cf.\ e.g.\ \cite[Theorem 17.1.6]{Geo-book}), it follows that there exists $n\geqslant 2$ such that $\pi_n^{\infty}(K_1 \times \mathbb Z)\neq 0$ (compare the proof of \cite[Theorem 3.2]{O-ci}).